Chutian-Wang/scrypt/README.md

 - Make a build folder under the repo folder using `mkdir`.
 - Run `make` or `make all` to make, executables are now generated in the build folder.
-- Run `make <module>` to make a specific lib module or executable.

 ## Debugging
 - GDB/LLDB
-- If you are on MacOS, there is a subsitute for Valgrind, use `leaks --atExit -- <command and args>`.
+- If you are on MacOS, there is a subsitute for Valgrind: use `leaks --atExit -- <command and args>`.
 For example, `leaks --atExit -- ./build/parse < test.txt` will print any memory leaks that have occured along with other information.
-Unfortunately, it sometimes does not provide you with any information regarding the source of the leaks. `leaks` comes with OSX after 2020.
+Unfortunately, it sometimes does not provide you with any information regarding the source of the leaks, e.g. when your code segfaults. `leaks` comes with OSX after 2020.

 ## File Structure
 ```